Dieterbe/dieterblog/content/posts/software-values.md

 > The freedom to run the program as you wish...

-In practice, people and organisations have certain desires (e.g. cloud based, self-hosting, available on mobile, etc), which can be met regardless of any source code access.
+In practice, people and organizations have certain desires (e.g. cloud based, self-hosting, available on mobile, etc), which can be met regardless of any source code access.
 Typically the "run as you wish" is constrained within the boundaries of what is made possible through ardent effort.  you can't easily take a cloud based tool and turn it into a mobile app, for example. it would mean rewriting the whole thing and basically ending up with a different product.
 Therefore:
 - it is a function of the software, not a "freedom" you can slap on top of it.